Notes on the Geography of Spain: Madrid

 Across the street is the Circulo de Belle Artas, a private, non-profit cultural center that goes back to 1880 but has been housed here since 1926 in another building by Antonio Palacios.
 The octagonal tower of his Palace of Communications can be seen in the distance; his Rio de la Plata Bank building is across the street.

-Mackenzie wrote in the 1820s that he came to the Alcala.
+Mckenzie wrote in the 1820s of visiting the Alcala.
 "Here we found a number of asses which had brought lime to the city.
 The commodity was piled in a heap, and the owners were sitting on the bags, dozing, or singing songs, and waiting for purchases; while the donkeys, covered with lime-dust, were lying as motionless as the stones beneath them, or standing upon three legs, with heads down and pensive.
 Having turned to the right, we went in the direction of the Puerta del Sol, looking attentively on both sides to the balconies, to see if there were any with white papers tied to the rails, to show that there was a room to be let" (I, 128).

 Detail of the bank.

-Stepping aside for another moment, this picture is a reminder that the Spanish government could provide comparable buildings for its ministries, in this case one facing the Atocha Station, near the Retiro.
+Stepping aside for another moment, this picture is a reminder that the Spanish government provided comparable buildings for its ministries, in this case one facing the Atocha Station, near the Retiro.

 The bank buildings of the Alcala can be seen in the far distance, as Alcala leaves the Puerta del Sol.
 The name Sol comes perhaps from a vanished gate with a picture of the sun.
 Sol was in any case rebuilt about 1860 and is now fan shaped, with the curved edge shown here.
 Ford, who saw it before the reshaping, called it the heart of the city, "where all the greater arteries of circulation meet and diverge."
 Mackenzie says the same: "Go where you will, almost, you must pass through the gate of the Sun, for here you can choose a street that will lead you directly to the place of which you are in search; and, put yourself into any street in the extremities of the city, it is sure to discharge you here.
 In this way all Madrid passes daily through this centre of circulation; so a that a stranger may station himself here and see the population of the whole capital passing, as it were, in review before him" (I, 131).